On real algebraic links in the 3-sphere associated with mixed polynomials: Introduction

-Classification and characterization for the real case are still open and in Benedetti and Shiota \cite{Benedettiandshiota1} it was conjectured that: all fibered links are real algebraic links.

-A partial answer for this conjecture was provided by Looijenga in \cite{Looijenga1} where as a consequence of a more general construction he proved that given a fibered link $(S^3, L)$ a special connected sum $(S^3, L) \# (S^3, L)$ is an \emph{odd fibered link}.
-It means that, the fibered link and its fibration map are invariant under the antipodal map $\alpha(x_1, x_2, x_3, x_4) =(-x_1,-x_2,-x_3,-x_4),$ and hence one can find a strong realization of $(S^3, L) \# (S^3,L).$

-More recently, B. Bode \cite{Bode1} following a construction made in \cite{BodeandDennis1} and \cite{Perron1} studied links $L$ in $S^3$ from a braid theoretic point of view, and proved that given a \emph{square braid} $B$\footnote{$B=w^2$ for a braid $w$ on $s$ strands} on $s$ strands that closes $L$, one can find a mixed polynomial $p:\C^2\to \C$ such that the real polynomial map $p_L:=(Re(p),Im(p)):\R^{4} \to \R^2$ is a weak realization of link $L$.
-Also, in the particular case where the braid $B$ is homogeneous, then $p_{L}$ can be constructed as a strong realization of $L$.
+Classification and characterization of real algebraic links are still open and Benedetti and Shiota conjectured that: \begin{conjecture}[\cite{Benedetti_Shiota1998}, p.
+588] `` Every fibered link in $S^3$ is the link type of a polynomial map $f$ with isolated singularity at 0, briefly every fibered link is real algebraic." \end{conjecture} A partial answer for this conjecture might be assigned to Looijenga in \cite{Looijenga1971}, where as a consequence of a more general construction he proved that given a $NS$-pair $(S^3, L)$, a special connected sum of $NS$-pairs $(S^3, L) \# (S^3, L)$ performed along a non-empty connected component of $L$ produces a new fibered link denoted by $K=L\#L$ which is an \emph{odd fibered link}.
+It means that, the link $K$ is invariant under the antipodal map $\alpha(x_1, x_2, x_3, x_4) =(-x_1,-x_2,-x_3,-x_4),$ and its fibration map $\phi:S^3\setminus K \to S^1$ satisfies $\phi(\alpha(x))=-\phi(x)$ and hence one can construct a strong realization of the link $K$.
+More recently, Bode \cite{Bode2019,Bode2020, Bode2020_arXiv} following a construction made in \cite{Dennis_Bode2019} and \cite{Perron1982}, studied links $L$ in $S^3$ from a braid theoretic point of view and proved that given a \emph{square braid}\footnote{$B=w^2$ for a braid $w$ on $s$ strands.} $B$ on $s$ strands that closes $L$, one can find a mixed polynomial $p:(\C^2,0)\to (\C,0)$ such that the real polynomial map $p_L:=(\re{p},\im{p}):(\R^{4},0) \to (\R^2,0)$ is a weak realization of the link $L$.
+Also, in the particular case where the braid $B$ is $P$-fibered (see Definition \ref{defPfibered}), $p_{L}$ can be constructed as a strong realization of $L$.
 Thus, it is a real algebraic link.
-For a brief summary of this construction see Section \ref{section2} of this paper.

 Other strong realizations of fibered links with special properties can be found in the literature.
-For instance, L. Rudolph \cite{Rudolph1} constructed mixed polynomials that are strong realizations of the figure-eight knot and Borromean rings.
-A. Pichon \cite{Pichon1} constructed strong realizations of the union of iterated torus knots for mixed polynomials of type $f \cdot \bar{g},$ with $f$ and $g$ complex polynomials without common branches.
-These classes of real algebraic links are examples of fibered links that arise from strong realizations of mixed polynomial and provides an interesting topic to be studied.
+For instance, Rudolph \cite{Rudolph1987} constructed mixed polynomials that are strong realizations of the figure-eight knot, Borromean rings and mirror image of any real algebraic link.
+Pichon \cite{Pichon2005} constructed strong realizations of the union of iterated torus knots using mixed polynomials of type $f \cdot \bar{g},$ with $f$ and $g$ holomorphic polynomials without common branches.
+These classes of real algebraic links are examples of fibered links that admits a strong realization as mixed polynomial and provides an interesting topic to be studied.